 From time to time, PHI and its subsidiaries are named as defendants in litigation, usually relating to general liability or auto liability claims that resulted in personal injury or property damage to third parties.
 PHI and each of its subsidiaries are self-insured against such claims up to a certain self-insured retention amount and maintain insurance coverage against such claims at higher levels, to the extent deemed prudent by management.
 In addition, PHI's contracts with its vendors generally require the vendors to name PHI and/or its subsidiaries as additional insureds for the amounts at least equal to PHI's self-insured retention.
 Further, PHI's contracts with its vendors require the vendors to indemnify PHI for various acts and activities that may give rise to claims against PHI.
 Loss contingency liabilities for both asserted and unasserted claims are recognized if it is probable that a loss will result from such a claim and if the amounts of the losses can be reasonably estimated.
 Although the outcome of the claims and proceedings cannot be predicted with any certainty, management believes that there are no existing claims or proceedings that are likely to have a material adverse effect on PHI's or its subsidiaries' financial condition, results of operations or cash flows.
-At March 31, 2015, PHI had recorded estimated loss contingency liabilities for general litigation totaling approximately \$22 million (including amounts related to the matters specifically described below), and the portion of these estimated loss contingency liabilities in excess of the self-insured retention amount was substantially offset by estimated insurance receivables.
+At June 30, 2015, PHI had recorded estimated loss contingency liabilities for general litigation totaling approximately \$12 million (including amounts related to the matters specifically described below).